-ORDIT trainers will have already been offering training for the new standards check test since 2014, so this is nothing new to them and they'll just include this in the training offered to potential driving instructors (PDIs) in preparation for the new part 3 test.
+ORDIT trainers will have already been offering standards check test training since 2014, so this is nothing new to them and they'll just include this in the training offered to potential driving instructors (PDIs) in preparation for the new part 3 test.
 As a result, all new ADIs may not need to take any additional training for the new standards check test.

 When is the part 3 test changing?